Estonia national football team: First foreign coach and improved results (1996–2000)

-Results improved with the arrival of the newly independent team's first foreign coach, Icelandic Teitur Thordarson.
+Results improved with the arrival of the newly independent team's first foreign coach, Icelander Teitur Thordarson.
 His first victory was achieved at the fifth attempt in October 1996, when they defeated Belarus at the Kadriorg Stadium in a 1998 World Cup qualifier with a goal from Hohlov-Simson.
 After the victory over the Belarusians, the Estonian team gained infamy on 9 October 1996, when a match against Scotland had to be rescheduled after the Estonian team failed to turn up for the game.
 For unclear reasons, the match was rescheduled to be played on neutral ground in Monaco after it was agreed at a FIFA meeting in Scotland on 7 November, leading to the rescheduled match to take place on 11 February 1997 ending in a 0–0 draw.
 Reasons for the original postponement of the game was that the Scottish team trained at the Kadriorg the night before, finding the floodlighting inadequate.
 This matter was raised with the officials who agreed with their concerns.
 In protest, the Estonians failed to show up, which kicked off only to be stopped seconds later.

 At the end of qualifying, the Estonians finished fifth in a field of six teams on a total of four points ahead of Belarus.
-This was the first time the Belorussians finished last in a qualifying campaign, and had a weaker goal difference.
+This was the first time the Belarusians finished last in a qualifying campaign, and had a weaker goal difference.
 Estonia scored four goals and conceded sixteen.

 Estonia also entered the qualifying tournament for Euro 2000.
 This time round the Estonians recorded three wins and two draws in their group, with fifteen goals scored and seventeen conceded.
 The team also found themselves in the same group as Scotland, this time losing 3–2 away but drawing 0–0 at home.
 The Estonian magazine Sporditäht, placed the 1998 events between the pair in their top ten sporting events.
 On 31 March 1999 the Estonians defeated Lithuania 2–1 in Vilnius.
 Estonia remained a theoretical possibility to qualify for their first major tournament.
 Despite failing to qualify, they still set themselves a then team record of 11 points.
 Their meeting with Scotland on 8 September 1999 was a 5,000 sell-out at the Kadriorg.